 Goal of treatment is to develop the person's potential to the fullest.
 Special education and training may begin as early as infancy.
 This includes social skills to help the person function as normally as possible.

 It is important for a specialist to evaluate the person for other physical and mental health problems.
-Persons with intellectual disability are often helped with behavioral counseling.
+People with intellectual disability are often helped with behavioral counseling.

 Discuss your child's treatment and support options with your health care provider or social worker so that you can help your child reach his or her full potential.